enthus1ast/illwillWidgets/README.md

 changelog
 =========
+- 0.1.9
+  - Added `TableBox` to render a table of data w/ a fixed header
 - 0.1.8
   - Elements of a radio group box are pointer now.
 Before they where copied into the element.
   - radio group box: `uncheckAll`